 A: Yes, during the transition period, as long as you hold a valid passport or national identity card from issued by your country within the EU.
 After the transition period family members who want to join you in the UK may need a visa.**

 Q:** I'm an EU citizen but I've never lived or worked in the UK and wish to apply after the transition period - what will be my rights?

-This article has been updated to take account of new information published by the UK government in December.
+This article has been updated to take account of new information published by the UK government.